 One of my exes used to yell at me whenever I apologized.

 “Just stop doing things to be sorry for.”

-The first problem with this charming little dialogue, is being in a relationship with someone who won’t accept an apology, and who yells at you when you say you’re sorry, is super fucked up.
+The first problem with this charming little dialogue is that being in a relationship with someone who yells at you when you say you’re sorry is super fucked up.

 Still, for a long time I adopted this mindset as my goal.
 “Don’t say you’re sorry,” I’d tell myself.
 “Just stop doing things to be sorry for.”
 I tried hard to behave impeccably at all times.
 I could never be late, never keep him waiting, never interrupt him, never joke around in a way that might accidentally hurt his feelings, never have anything come up that would cause me to need to change my plans, never be in a bad mood, and never not feel like doing something he wanted to do.
 I could also never talk to anyone he didn’t like, never do anything he didn’t also want to do, and never let him down or disappoint him.

 Even after I finally got out of that nightmarish relationship, I kept on believing that saying sorry all the time was a sign of my terrible character.
 I kept trying to never do anything I’d have to apologize for.
 Then I ran across a comic that changed my life.
 Or at least, it changed my point of view on saying ‘I’m sorry.’